LoginRadius/engineering-portal/content/blog/react-contedxt-api/index.md

 More information can be found on [React's documentation page](https://reactjs.org/docs/context.html)

 ### **Does it replace Redux?**
-No...
-Well not entirely.
+No. Well, not entirely.
 Redux is great and came perfectly to answer the need for state management.
-Actually it answered this need so well that it came to be known that you can't be a "true" React developer if you don't know your way around Redux.
+Actually, it answered this need so well that it came to be known that you can't be a "true" React developer if you don't know your way around Redux.
-However Redux has its disadvantages and that's why it's important to know what Context API gives us that Redux doesn't:
+However, Redux has its disadvantages, and that's why it's important to know what Context API gives us that Redux doesn't:
 * Simplicity - When using redux people tend to manage almost all of their state in redux and it causes 2 problems:
   1. Overhead - Why should I create/update 3 files just to add one tiny feature?
-  2. One of the great advantages of React's one-way data binding is that it's easy to understand - A component passes state to its children.
+  2. One of the significant advantages of React's one-way data binding is that it's easy to understand - A component passes state to its children.
 Using Redux takes it away from us.
-* Using Context API we can define several unrelated contexts (stores) and use each in it's proper place in the app.
+* Using Context API we can define several unrelated contexts (stores) and use each in its proper place in the app.
 ### Important Note
-Redux is just a concept really.
-If you are comfortable with using reducres and actions and don't find hindering than you may also create reducers and actions that wrap Context API as the store as Redux's author [Dan Abramov](https://github.com/gaearon) explaind in [his medium article about whether Redux is always required](https://medium.com/@dan_abramov/you-might-not-need-redux-be46360cf367)
+Redux is just a concept.
+If you are comfortable with using reducers and actions and don't find hindering than you may also create reducers and actions that wrap Context API as the store as Redux's author [Dan Abramov](https://github.com/gaearon) explained in [his medium article about whether Redux is always required](https://medium.com/@dan_abramov/you-might-not-need-redux-be46360cf367)

 ## How to use the best
-You might think to yourself: "Well I'm convinced.
+You might think to yourself: "Well, I'm convinced.
 How do I implement Context API in my app?"
 First, make sure you need it.
 Sometimes people use shared state across nested components instead of just passing it as props.
 And if you do need it you should follow these very few steps:
 1. Create a folder under your app root named contexts (not required. just a convention)
-2. Create a file named \<your context name\>Context.js e.g. userContext.js
+2. Create a file named \<your context name\>Context.js, e.g. userContext.js
 3. import and create a context like so:

 ```js
 import React, { createContext } from "react";
 const UserContext = createContext();
 ```